 Getting the keys to a brand new HDB BTO is likely a happy and exciting occasion for most.
 Before moving in or starting any renovations, it’s crucial to check your HDB flat for any flaws.
 On 8 June 2022, a false ceiling which is estimated to weigh more than 100kg collapsed onto two beds in the master bedroom.

-Since HDB won’t cover any rectification works that arise after renovation, it is best that you resolve all defects before commencing renovation.
-Furthermore, renovating before resolving defects can result in problems such as popped tiles or flooding.
+Since HDB won’t cover any rectification works that arise after the 1-year Defects Liability Period (DLP), it is best that you resolve all defects quickly.
+Furthermore, renovating before resolving defects can also result in problems such as popped tiles or flooding.
 These can be difficult and costly to fix.

-Before you head down to inspect your new place, activate your utilities account.
-This way, you'll be able to test things like the electricity and water supply (toilets, taps, etc).
-You won’t be able to do certain types of testing if the electrical sockets work or plumbing do not work.
+Before you head down to inspect your new place, activate your utility account.
+This way, you’ll be able to test things like the electricity and water supply (toilets, taps, etc.).
+You won’t be able to do certain types of testing if the electrical sockets work or plumbing does not work.

 Here’s a list of helpful items to take with you for the inspection:

 - Writing equipment such as pens and markers

 - Portable fans for ventilation

 - Flashlights for checking dark corners and dimly lit areas

 - Stool or ladder for checking elevated areas